Complete Golf Store Business Logo

 You'll catch the shot thin and blade it if you approach it too quickly.
 Taking sand with the shot doesn't mean that you have to be frightened to swing a little more aggressively.
 It won't go as far as you think.

-To progress to the next level, you'll need to get a little more technical with your greenside sand shots.
-Sand shots of medium length (the 25-25-yard shot to the green) and plugged balls are two common sand shots encountered on the course.
-Although they are two of the most difficult shots in golf, don't let your fear of them hold you back.
-Except for a few slight variations, they're playing just like standard greenside shots.
+To progress to the next level, you’ll need to get a little more technical with your greenside sand shots.
+Sand shots of medium length and plugged balls are two common sand shots encountered on the course.
+Although they are two of the most difficult shots in golf, don’t let your fear of them hold you back.
+Except for a few slight variations, they’re playing just like standard greenside shots.

 For a more comprehensive guide, you may refer to this video (3 minutes 3 seconds) by Golf.com